eoghanmurphyy/Grinds-Website/README.md

-This is my first proper website I will be hosting and building my self.
+This is my first proper website I will be building myself.